-Schumer, Gillibrand Announce $10.5 Million In Department Of Transportation Funding For Elmira/Corning Regional Airport In Chemung County
+Schumer, Gillibrand Announce $7 Million In Fed Funding For Elmira/Corning Regional Airport In Chemung County

-Elmira, NY – U.S. Senate Minority Leader Charles E. Schumer and U.S. Senator Kirsten Gillibrand today announced $10,500,000 in federal funding for the Elmira/Corning Regional Airport in Chemung County.
+U.S. Senators Charles E. Schumer and Kirsten Gillibrand today announced $7,000,000 in federal funding for the Elmira/Corning Regional Airport in Chemung County.
 The funding was allocated through the U.S. Department of Transportation’s (DOT) Federal Aviation Administration (FAA).
-Specifically, the Elmira/Corning Regional Airport will use the funding to move forward with renovations to the passenger terminal building.
+Specifically, the grant will fund the construction of a taxiway and the rehabilitation of the airport apron, an area used for aircraft parking, loading, unloading, refueling, and boarding.

-“Keeping our airports in top-notch shape is crucial to attracting business and tourism to Chemung County,” said Senator Schumer.
-“With this funding, the Elmira/Corning Regional Airport will be able to renovate its passenger terminal which will improve comfort, safety and operations for the passengers and pilots that fly in and out of Chemung County every day.”
+“Making sure our airports are clear for takeoff is essential for the safety of air travelers and the smooth functioning the local economy,” said Senator Schumer.
+“This much-needed funding will allow the Elmira/Corning Regional Airport to make critical upgrades to its taxiways, which will enhance overall quality for the passengers and pilots that fly in and out of Chemung County every day.”

-“Investing in infrastructure at our airports makes them safer and more efficient for businesses and travelers,” said Senator Gillibrand.
-“These funds allocated through the Department of Transportation are an important investment that will allow the Elmira/Corning Regional Airport to upgrade its facilities.
-I will continue to push for resources that would improve service and enhance convenience for travelers at airports across New York.”
+“Investing in our airport infrastructure enables safer, more efficient service for the businesses and travelers who utilize it every day,” said Senator Gillibrand.
+“These funds through the Department of Transportation are a major investment that will allow the Elmira/Corning Regional Airport to renovate and upgrade their facilities.
+I will continue to push for resources that enhance public safety and efficiency at airports across New York.”

 This funding is awarded through the Airport Improvement Program (AIP) and is administered by DOT’s Federal Aviation Administration (FAA).
 The Airport Improvement Program provides grants to public agencies for the planning and development of public-use airports that are included in the National Plan of Integrated Airport Systems (NPIAS).
 Funds obligated for the AIP are drawn from the Airport and Airway Trust Fund, which is supported by user fees, fuel taxes, and other similar revenue sources.